yousseftechdev/YT-CNC-Plotter/JOURNAL.md

 Hoping everything works correctly when printed

 Note: If you want to print the STL files please scale them down, Fusion messed up when saving.

+# [2025-06-12] [Time spent: 2 hours] Day 4: Fixing a stupid mistake
+I know, I know, I said yesterday would be the last time I work on this, but as I was getting into bed yesterday, I realized something...
+I DIDN'T MAKE OPENINGS IN THE PCB CASE FOR THE CABLES.

+Opening Fusion360 for (hopefully) the last time.

+PC is already overheating from this app, idk if my PC is too weak or Fusion is just a menace

+Tbh idk how I'll make the opening for the USB port on the Arduino since I'm gonna be using female pin sockets to place the Arduino on the board

+Just cut out a big rectangle from the side, done, yippee